Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

    git push origin --delete feature/user-authentication
    ```

 In our team's development process, we follow a branching strategy called "GitHub Flow": the main branch always contains deployable code, and we create feature branches for new work.
-This has been a lifesaver when we needed to pause development on a complex feature to push out an urgent bug fix—we simply created a hotfix branch from main, fixed the issue, merged it, and then continued work on our feature branch without missing a beat.
+This has been a lifesaver when we needed to pause development on a complex feature to push out an urgent bug fix we simply created a hotfix branch from main, fixed the issue, merged it, and then continued work on our feature branch without missing a beat.

 ## 7. Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 Pull requests (PRs) are GitHub's way of saying, "Hey team, I've made some changes.
 Can you check them out before we add them to the main project?"
 They're the bridge between individual work and the shared codebase.

-Think of pull requests like submitting an article to a newspaper editor—you've written something, but before it gets published, it needs review, feedback, and possibly revisions.
+Think of pull requests like submitting an article to a newspaper editor you've written something, but before it gets published, it needs review, feedback, and possibly revisions.

 Pull requests facilitate code review and collaboration by:
 * Creating a dedicated space for discussing specific changes